The Boulevard of the Allies

 Traffic congestion at the junction with Forbes Avenue in 1926.

-A bond issue in 1926 secured the financing to proceed with phase three of construction.
-A third viaduct was built over a realigned Forbes Avenue, allowing for free flow of traffic past that junction and on to the intersection of Craft and Emily streets.
 This completed section of the Boulevard of the Allies was dedicated on November 1, 1928.
-It was touted by city officials that "motorists can now make the entire trip from downtown to Schenley Park without traveling over any streets that include trolley tracks."
+City officials proudly proclaimed, "Motorists can now make the entire trip from downtown to Schenley Park without traveling over any streets that include trolley tracks."

 The new ramp leading to Forbes Avenue in 1928.
 Viaduct #3 over Forbes Avenue in 2007.